On the Weak Convergence of the Function-Indexed Sequential Empirical Process and its Smoothed Analogue under Nonstationarity: The smoothed sequential empirical process

 If $\psi(x) = x^p$, this can be achieved by suitable uniform moment bounds for weighted sums (see, e.g., \cite[Thm.
 3.1 and Lem.
-4.3]{GG86} for mixing series and \cite[Lem.~2]{a_AS2024} under physical dependence). \item[(c)] For any $p \geq 1$, the assumptions on $\psi$ stated in Theorem \ref{UFCLT_smoothed_Lip} are fulfilled for both the maps $x \mapsto x^p$ and $x \mapsto \psi_p(x) = e^{x^p} - 1$, $x \geq 0,$ inducing the $L_p$-norm and the exponential Orlicz norm.
-Especially, see \cite[p.
-145]{vdVW23}. \item[(d)] Inspecting the proof of Theorem \ref{UFCLT_smoothed_Lip}, we conjecture that similar arguments could also be used to verify \eqref{DEF:AEC} for the sequential process $\mathbb Z_n$.
-For $\nu \in [1,2]$ and $\psi(x) = x^\nu$, this could result in weaker moment conditions in a given application than Theorem \ref{UniformFCLT}, but would be accompanied by stronger assumptions on the class $\mathcal F.$ \end{enumerate} \end{remark}

-For the special case $\mathcal A = \{(u,v] ~|~ 0 \leq u \leq v \leq 1 \}$ one can generalize the conditions of Theorem \ref{UniformFCLT} to obtain the validity of \eqref{DEF:AEC} without the need for the above separability-condition.
+4.3]{GG86} for mixing series and \cite[Lem.~2]{a_AS2024} under physical dependence). {An analogous result for $\psi_2 = \exp(x^2) - 1$ has been established in \cite[Thm.~2.8]{KM25} under a subgaussian version of the physical dependence measure.} \end{enumerate} \end{remark}